ngjunsiang/laymansguide-src/season13/issue163/issue163.md

 Software from the internet — Android allows installing software from “unknown sources”, but you’ll have to enable a system setting to allow that.
 It is off by default.
 On iPhone, this is just not possible.[^1]

-[^1]: Okay not true, you can give yourself admin permissions through a process called **rooting**, or replace the OS on your phone through a process called **jailbreaking**, but this is a layperson’s newsletter and I do not recommend attempting either process without much more extensive reading first.
+[^1]: Okay not true, you can replace the OS on your phone through a process called **jailbreaking**, but this is a layperson’s newsletter and I do not recommend this without much more extensive reading and careful consideration.

 I’m guessing the app store is where most of the mobile apps you use come from.